Passive Learning of Lattice Automata from Recurrent Neural Networks: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We presented in this paper a passive learning algorithm that is capable of inferring an automaton from a set of traces of an RNN.
 Unlike previous methods, we do not require the inputs of the RNN to belong to a finite alphabet.
 Our algorithm ensures that we obtain an overapproximation of the set of traces.
-Our experiments demonstrate a capacity to infer ILA from an RNN trained on possibly infinite regular language, while also indicating that there remains significant potential for further improvements (increase fidelity and reduce ILA size), and to extend our benchmarks.
+Our experiments demonstrate a capacity to efficiently infer ILA from an RNN trained on possibly infinite regular language.

 In future work, we aim to extend this proof of concept, especially for the verification and the explainability of RNNs trained for practical real-world applications, \eg time series forecasting, where the robustness of the RNN is of paramount importance.
 The automata-based approach is a generalizable formal method offering a synergy between the interpretability and the verification for recurrent networks.
 While properties that can be formulated and verified are beyond adversarial robustness, the explanation can also be regarded as a property we seek to verify.